IBM/iot-edge-predictive-models-dsx/README.md

 # 1 Edge communication using Predictive and Change Point models in Watson IoT and IBM DSX (IoT)

-Internet of Things (IoT) have evolved tremendously in all spheres of our daily lives like Industrial
+Internet of Things (IoT) have evolved tremendously in all spheres of our lives like Industrial
 applications, Social interactions, Remote management of facilities and equipment to name a few.

-In general application areas, IoT data collected mainly by use of Sensors can be for Monitoring as
+In general application areas, IoT data collected by Sensors can be used for monitoring as
 well as predicting the outcomes.
 If any deviation from the norm is detected, corrective action can be
 prescribed either manually or by an automated process.
 Such actions may come out of Rule based anomaly
 detection or a Statistical Change point detection or a Predictive model that predicts a faulty